 May 27, 2017 – March 3, 2018

 This exhibit is a throwback to the early cabinet of curiosities.
-Highlighted are some of the collection objects that have never been seen before – some unique, some a little odd, and some common items that look a little different today.
+Highlighted are some of the Museum’s collection objects that have never been seen before, some unique, some a little odd, and some common items that look a little different today.

-This year’s Gaston College Visual & Performing Arts Club (GCVPAC) hosts a juried contemporary art show that includes paintings, sculpture, ceramics, photography and graphics.
-This will mark the eleventh year that the Gaston County Museum and the GCVPAC have collaborated on this show.
-Their goal is to create exhibitions that feature local artists and students within a larger contemporary context.
-The dialogue between local and regional artists created by the show is critical to the success of our local arts community.
-This dialogue plays a key role in positioning Gaston County as an important regional artists’ community.
+Gaston College Visual & Performing Arts Club (GCVPAC) is partnering with the Gaston County Museum for the 11th year to host its annual juried contemporary art show.
+Themed “Yellow,” the show includes paintings, sculptures, ceramics, photography and graphics.
+GCVPAC’s goal is to create exhibitions that feature local artists and students within a larger contemporary context.
+The dialogue between local and regional artists created by the show is critical to the success of the local arts community and plays a key role in positioning Gaston County as an important regional artists’ community.

 131 West Main Street, Dallas, North Carolina, 28034